cagrin/dotnet-sqltest/README.md

 # dotnet-sqltest
-Command line tool for running tSQLt unit tests from MSBuild.Sdk.SqlProj projects inside throwaway instances of Docker containers for all compatible SQL Server or Azure SQL Edge images.
+Command line tool for running tSQLt unit tests from MSBuild.Sdk.SqlProj projects inside throwaway instances of Docker containers for all compatible SQL Server images.

 ## Usage
 Install the tool from the package: